2kool4idkwhat/icelock/USAGE.md

 By default, if seccomp blocks something then the syscall will return `EPERM` or `EAFNOSUPPORT`.
 If you use `--seccomp-kill`, the app process will instead be terminated

 You can disable seccomp with `--no-seccomp`.
 WARNING: This allows escaping the sandbox via D-bus since unix socket restrictions are currently implemented with seccomp

+## MDWE (Memory-Deny-Write-Execute)

+You can use `--mdwe` to set the `PR_MDWE_REFUSE_EXEC_GAIN` prctl flag to block memory mappings that are both writable and executable

+This is the only thing that's not restricted by default because it doesn't provide any isolation, it's only a hardening measure and is likely to cause breakage (mainly with JITs)

 ## Debugging